 A hearty dish originating in the Languedoc

 Like many dishes that originated as peasant food, this is certainly hearty stuff.
-Every town in Languedoc—the region from which the dish supposedly originates—has its unique twist on cassoulet: a dish that could have been designed to fuel hours of hard physical toil, and perfect to reload for our next 180km on the bike.
+Every town in Languedoc—the region from which the dish supposedly originates—has its unique twist on cassoulet: a dish that could have been designed to fuel hours of hard physical toil.

 750g haricot beans, soaked in cold water overnight

 1 whole garlic bulb, unpeeled, plus 6 garlic cloves, peeled

 2 sprigs thyme

 1 small smoked ham hock, skin on